 Why would an SEC attorney be pissed off with NONKO Trading?

-In short, the job of many SEC attorneys is to represent the individuals and firms that are attempting to navigate the dangerous reef of confusing regulations and non stop compliance issues that can cost firms and individuals millions of dollars each year.
+The duty of many SEC attorneys is to represent the individuals and firms that are attempting to navigate the dangerous reef of confusing regulations and non stop compliance issues that can cost firms and individuals millions of dollars each year.
 Companies like Nonko Trading have absolutely no interest in complying with United States financial regulations.
 NONKO flagrantly and recklessly enters into our highly regulated financial ecosystem and undermines the work and efforts of quite literally, an army of lawyers.
 Many of these lawyers are former regulators themselves, and many are now lobbyists with close connections with state and federal lawmakers and law enforcement.
 As you are reading this, you should not be asking yourself if NONKO is a legit company registered in the United States, which of course they are not, but you should be asking yourself how a company like NONKO threatens the livelihood of the army of lawyers, law firms, lobbyists and regulators that are paid millions of dollars each year to protect and represent those firms that comply with United States financial regulations at the state and federal level.

 How easy it for an SEC lawyer to complain against a non-compliant company like NONKO Trading?
 Too easy.
 I would call this link the “magic button of doom“.
 How many lawyers have been hitting this button?
 A lot.